IObundle/py2hwsw/README.md

 users.
 Still, the design tools reject most of their features and force users to use a small, low-level subset if we want the code to be human-readable and portable to both FPGAs and ASICs.
 The result is a very tedious and error-prone hardware design process.
-Therefore, we propose a tool to generate portable Verilog code using a Python API.
+So, we'd like to propose a tool to generate portable Verilog code using a Python API.

-This project will benefit from a significant body of work constructed over the years and described in the following links.
+This project will benefit from a significant body of work constructed over the years, which is described in the following links.

 ### Useful Links

 [IOb-SoC](https://github.com/IObundle/iob-soc) is a System-on-Chip (SoC) template comprising an open-source RISC-V processor, a memory subsystem, and a UART.
-This is the departing repository; it already uses a collection of Python scripts to create a build directory to compile and run various tools.
+IOb-SoC is the departing repository; it already uses a collection of Python scripts to create a build directory for compiling and running various tools.

 [IOb-Lib](https://github.com/IObundle/iob-lib.git) contains a set of Python scripts, Verilog, and C sources to simplify the development of subsystem IP cores.